jara001/f1tenth-rules/rules_v3.md

     - Recommended: Hokuyo UST-30LX, Hokuyo UST-10LX, etc.
 8. Camera
     - No limits.
 Monocameras and stereocameras are allowed.
-    - _Felix: Should we include/exclude optical flow sensors (for odometry?)_
-    - _J: I would keep them allowed.
-But they should be listed in the HW list?_
-    - _Felix: Yes, I think they should be a requirement, if used._
 9. External localization
     - GPS and similar indoor solutions are not allowed.
     - Exception: Organizers.